 - The Export to the state before selected transaction scenario also requires a staging SQL Server – to present the list of transactions to user and to replay the logs in order to bring the database to the desired state.

-The scenarios involving staging SQL Server are illustrated in the figure below:
+Scenarios involving a staging SQL Server are described below:

 - Database files (including log files, if necessary) are then copied from the repository to the Windows machine hosting the target server, the database is attached to target SQL server, put in the desired state (using log replay, if necessary) and becomes ready for use.